Charlottesville Virginia is one of the most historic areas of the United States, home to three of the first five ...

 Beginning just south of Babson Park turn left (east) onto Murray Road and witness magnificent views of rolling hills.
-Between Lake Lenore and Lake Moody, I drove for several miles on red clay dirt roads amid hundreds of acres of grapefruit tree groves.
+Between Lake Lenore and Lake Moody, I drove for several miles on red clay dirt roads among hundreds of acres of citrus tree groves.

 Back on Murray Road, I drove east to Pfundstein Road and stumbled upon the Tiger Creek Preserve, where I learned that I was in the Lake Wales Ridge and could hike along the 1,300 mile Florida Trail.
-I also learned (these visitor centers love to educate) that the Lakes Wales Ridge is an ancient island or peninsula atop of Florida.
+I also learned—visitor centers love to educate—that the Lakes Wales Ridge is an ancient island on top of Florida.
 When most of Florida was under water, this area was a sandy, scrubby habitat.
-That explains why many of the unpaved roads in this area were white sand.
+That explains why many unpaved roads in this area are white sand.
 Fascinating that just a few miles away are red clay dirt roads.

 Driving southwest on CR64 towards 17, I found James Brown’s Famous Flames BBQ in Avon Park.
 I had a huge pulled pork sandwich, which must have weighed a full pound.
 It may have been the best pulled pork sandwich I have ever had; the pork was so tender and delicious.
 Oh, and the peach cobbler was outstanding.

-Growing up in South Florida, the tagline jingle for one local station I constantly heard was Jimmy Buffett’s “Strolling along the avenue that’s known as A1A.”
+Growing up in South Florida, the radio jingle for one local station I constantly heard was Jimmy Buffett’s “Strolling along the avenue that’s known as A1A.”

 A1A is usually the closest street to the Atlantic Ocean along the entire 329 mile east coast of Florida, from Key West to the Georgia border.
 Driving north on A1A the ocean is on your right, except when blocked by buildings or when the road has to go inland.
 A 72 mile stretch of A1A is a National Scenic Byway.